A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 Our improved algorithm {\sc dc-MV2} follows the same outline as {\sc dc-MV}, described in \S\,\ref{secdc}.
 We highlight the main differences.

-The algorithm ``guesses'' the partition $(V_1,V_2)$ of the vertex set $V$, according to a perfectly balanced separator of the (unknown) optimal rooted tree $T$, satisfying the conditions of Lemma~\ref{lemsep2}.
-It also ``guesses'' the distinguished vertices $\{v_1, \dots, v_k\} \subseteq V_1$ to which all edges that cross the partition are incident.
-Again, the separator splits $T$ into a tree with vertex set $V_1$ and a forest with vertex set $V_2$.
+The algorithm \emph{guesses} the partition $(V_1,V_2)$ of the vertex set $V$, according to a perfectly balanced separator of the (unknown) optimal rooted tree $T$, satisfying the conditions of Lemma~\ref{lemsep2}.
+It also guesses the distinguished vertices $\{v_1, \dots, v_k\} \subseteq V_1$ to which all edges that cross the partition are incident.
+Again, the separator splits $T$ into a tree with vertex set $V_1$ and a forest with vertex set~$V_2$.
 Again, we consider separately the cases when the root $r = x_1$ of $T$ falls in $V_1$ or $V_2$.
-In the first case, $V_1$ induces a directed subtree of $T$ rooted at $r$, in the second case, $V_1$ induces a directed subtree of $T$ rooted at $v_i$, for some $1 \leq i \leq k$.
+In the first case,~$V_1$ induces a directed subtree of $T$ rooted at $r$, in the second case, $V_1$ induces a directed subtree of $T$ rooted at $v_i$, for some $1 \leq i \leq k$.
+(See Fig.\ \ref{fig:centroid2}.)

-Whereas previously all excess degrees belonged to a single vertex, they are now distributed among $v_1, \dots, v_k$.
-Therefore, we compute the \emph{total excess} of the vertices $v_1, \dots, v_k$ and we ``guess'' their distribution.
-The latter task requires us to distribute a total value of at most $n$ among $k = O(\log{n})$ vertices, amounting to $n^{O(\log{n})}$ possible choices.
+Whereas in {\sc dc-MV} all excess degrees belong to a single vertex, they are now distributed among $v_1, \dots, v_k$.
+Therefore, we compute the \emph{total excess} of the vertices $v_1, \dots, v_k$ and we \emph{guess} their distribution.
+Distributing the excess \emph{in-degree} is easy.
+Assuming that our guesses were correct, at most one of the vertices $v_1,\dots,v_k$ has an incoming edge across the partition.
+We just need to guess therefore, which vertex $v_i$ (if any) has an excess in-degree of $1$, while all others have excess in-degree $0$ (see Fig.\ \ref{fig:centroid2}).
+For the excess \emph{out-degrees}, we need to distribute a total value of at most $n$ among $k = O(\log{n})$ vertices, amounting to $n^{O(\log{n})}$ possible choices.

 We update the degrees of $v_1, \dots, v_k$ in $V_1$, removing their excesses.
 Assuming our guesses to be correct, the subtree of $T$ induced by $V_1$ is optimal for its degree sequence, by Lemma~\ref{lem3}.